 I even attempted the more difficult side of the wall, which I was pretty terrible at, but my instructor Chi was amazing and trying to help me get as far as I could, and the support from the other girls in my groups was amazing.

 Many of the girls made it to the top of the wall, and some who had been climbing for a few months even managed personal bests by climbing routes more difficult than they had managed before.

 There was a great atmosphere in the group by the time we finished, and even though I made the worst overall progress up the wall, I had some huge personal achievements, and I’m really glad that I gave it a go.

 It was an amazing evening, and we even got sent home with goodie bags, courtesy of sponsors BMC, Brain Feed and Cold Brew.

 In fact, I had so much fun, that I signed myself and my other half up for a beginner’s course!
 After three weekly sessions, we’ll be signed off as independent climbers and can go together whenever we like.

-Since my first experience I have ached in places I didn’t know I had, and spent each morning counting the new bruises that keep popping up, but I’m still really excited about giving the beginner’s course a go, and will update you all soon!Thank you for reading!
-GirlGeekUpNorth x
+Since my first experience I have ached in places I didn’t know I had, and spent each morning counting the new bruises that keep popping up, but I’m still really excited about giving the beginner’s course a go, and will update you all soon!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter